 To overcome this “weakness of double yang”, one applies the principle of “differentiating yin-yang”.
 Hence, before you move from the Horse-Riding Stance, you have to shift your weight to one leg, called the yang leg, and move the other leg, the yin leg.

 What if you wish to spring away with both legs from a Horse-Riding Stance?
 You also have to differentiate yin-yang.
-But here yin-yang refers not to the left and the right legs, but to another complimentary aspects of the situation.
+But here yin-yang refers not to the left or the right leg, but to another complimentary aspects of the situation.
 Here, yin refers to your two feet on the ground, and yang refers to the bending of your knees to spring up.
 If you do not bend your knees, i.e. if you do not differentiate yin-yang, you would be clumsy in moving away.
 On the other hand, if you merely bend your knees but do not have your two feet on the ground to act for anchorage, you moving away would not be agile.

 The Wuji position at the start of the form also has weight distributed over both feet.
 But it is a desirable position as you have control over your posture/centre of gravity and have the potential for movement in any direction as it is an uncommitted stance.
 Is this incorrect?

 You are only partially correct.
 Whether the Wuji or any stance is desirable depends on the purpose for which it is used.
 If you wish to enter into a chi kung state of mind, like when you begin to practice your Taijiquan, the Wuji Stance is excellent.
 If you are engaged in combat, the Wuji Stance is usually not desirable.

 You should have control over your posture and centre of gravity as well as have the potential for movement in any direction in whatever stance you use.
 The key to accomplish all these is to differentiate yin-yang.